urbancamo/urbancamo.github.io/casio-basic/doc/users-guide.md

 These statements (lines 70, 180, 20) are used when the amount of data to be handled is too large to require keyboard input with every execution.
 In this case, data are included within the program itself.
-The `READ` command assigns data to variables, the `DATA` statement holds the data to be read, and the `RESTORE` command in line 20 always returns the next read positiojn to the first data item, the `READ` statement never runs out of data to read.
+The [READ](commands/READ.md) command assigns data to variables, the [DATA](commands/DATA.md) statement holds the data to be read, and the [RESTORE](commands/RESTORE.md) command in line 20 always returns the next read position to the first data item, the [READ](commands/READ.md) statement never runs out of data to read.

 ➈ **GOSUB/RETURN**

-The `GOSUB/RETURN` commands (lines 100 and 170) are used for branching t and from subroutines.
+The [GOSUB/RETURN](commands/GOSUB.md) commands (lines 100 and 170) are used for branching t and from subroutines.
 Subroutines (lines 140 through 170) are actually mini programs within the main program, and usually represent routines which are performed repeatedly at different locations within the main program.
-This means that `GOSUB/RETURN` makes it possible to write the repeated operation once, as a subroutine, instead of writing each time it is needed within the main program.
+This means that [GOSUB/RETURN](commands/GOSUB.md) makes it possible to write the repeated operation once, as a subroutine, instead of writing each time it is needed within the main program.